 It’s another piece of an already complex fan engagement and content marketing strategy that the world’s most famous four-wheel championship debuts at a key time of the year.
-Formula 1 Unlocked promises to reserve exclusive content and other unique entertainment tools, such as pre-race analysis, competitions, Live Timing Data, and scouting on merchandise and other purchases, for all those who want to sign up for the service for free.
+F1 Unlocked promises to reserve exclusive content and other unique entertainment tools, such as pre-race analysis, competitions, Live Timing Data, and scouting on merchandise and other purchases, for all of its dedicated fans who want to sign up for the service for free.

 Besides the allure of novelty and the satisfaction of some extra content, it is legitimate to wonder why the circus needs to insert yet another piece into an already wide and varied landscape of marketing tools.
 Bottom line: why take on the commitment of such an operation, especially one offered free of charge to fans?

-The answer, in our opinion, lies in two key points for sports marketing: lengthening the user experience and database building operations.
+The answer, in our opinion, lies in two key points for sports marketing: lengthening the fan experiences and database building operations.